feddieminas/django_fantasy_foot_track/README.md

     - Four buttons on home page (three categories and charts)
     - Per category
       - two buttons (add a card and comment) and pagination (prev and next btns)
-      - Three status filtering buttons and a search text input and button submit
+      - Three status filtering buttons, a search text input with its button submit
-      - A back button on view category card to return back to categories cards
+      - An svg backwards arrow button on view category card to return to the categories cards
     - Button submit donate amount
     - Cross filtered charts
     - Profile section showing table individual user stats per category (cards created, views and upvotes receiving numbers)